|Posted by Anna H. on May 22, 2015 at 10:20 PM|

 Shonen Action Anime is normally advertised.
 This is mostly what Cartoon Network and Adult Swim have ever aired because both networks are extremely male centric.
 The female audience mostly watches Shonen and Seinen Anime.

-In fact, the hardcore feminazis are the main viewers, who demonize Shojo and Josei Anime, since these 2 sub-genres aren't necessarily for Barbie hating, "I don't need a man.
+In fact, the hardcore feminazis are the main viewers, who demonize Shojo and Josei Anime, since these 2 demographics aren't necessarily for Barbie hating, "I don't need a man.
 I'm a strong and independent woman" types.

 That particular crowd will normally gravitate more towards Shonen and Seinen Anime because Shonen and Seinen Anime aren't necessarily "cute and girly."